Begins March 6, 2017

 The Family Educational Rights and Privacy Act of 1974 (FERPA) establishes the rights of all students to limited access to certain records and information; to review, seek correction of, and add explanations to records; and to receive a hearing on allegations of violations.
 The University may not require a waiver of these rights in its admission, academic, or service requirements.

-In those rare instances where a change to a student's academic record allows for graduation after the graduation date, the deadline date for receipt of those changes by the Office of Registration and Records is two weeks after the graduation date.
+In those rare instances where a change to a student's academic record allows for graduation after the graduation date, the deadline date for receipt of those changes by the Office of the Registrar is two weeks after the graduation date.
 The effective date of the change must be on or before the date of graduation.
 Changes received after that time will not be considered for the prior graduation.
 No grade changes will be posted to the academic record of students who graduated after they have been certified as graduated.

 No substitutions and/or waivers will be accepted after the deadline date.